CoinCheung/gdGPT/README.md

 `parts` shows how the model is partitioned into 8 gpus.
 Take `bloom-7b` model for example, it has 30 transformer block, one word-embedding layer and one word-prediction layer, summing up into 32 blocks. `parts: [1, 5, 5, 5, 5, 5, 5, 1]` means the first word embedding block lies on the first gpu, and the last word prediction layer lies on the last gpu, and the remaining 30 transformer blocks evenly lies among the 6 gpus in the middle.

-For `llama-7b`，it is better to use `parts: [5, 4, 4, 4, 4, 4, 4, 5]`.
+For `llama-7b` and `baichuan2-7b`，it is better to use `parts: [5, 4, 4, 4, 4, 4, 4, 5]`.
 We should not only consider the memory but also computation layout among different gpus.
 The training speed is up to the slowest gpu, so we should let each gpu have equal or similar computation burden.